AdobeDocs/experience-manager-cloud-service.en/help/operations/configuration-pipeline.md

   logForwarding.yaml
 ```

-Use when the same configuration is sufficient for all environments, for all types of configuration (CDN, log forwarding, etc)
+Use when the same configuration is sufficient for all environments, for all types of configuration (CDN, log forwarding, etc).
+In this scenario, the `envTypes` array property would include all environment types:
 ```
    kind: "cdn"
    version: "1"